Eddio0141/UniTAS/internal-docs/execute-on-end-of-updates.md

 - If choosing the method without the `object` overload, it will use the first method that matches name and return type, with no argument
 - If choosing the method with `object` overload, it will use the first method that matches name, return type, and if the `object` Type can be assigned to the argument Type
   - This will be done in declared order, so if you pass a `float` and methods for arguments `int` and `float` is declared in order, it will choose `int` because its assignable

-# Implementation (of plan 3)
-- Patch StartCoroutine methods
-  - This patch will create a patch for the `IEnumerator.MoveNext` method if not already done for that method
-  - We store the `IEnumerator` instance hash in a list somewhere on `StartCoroutine` invoke prefix
-  - This list will also contain status for the instances
-- When the `MoveNext` gets invoked on some type, monitor the return value
-  - If `false`, means the iteration has finished and we remove from the hash list
-  - Also check `Current` as it tells the type of wait we doing, and update the status of the tracker for this instance
-    - Edge case on determining coroutine ends
-      - When the object is destroyed, we need to check if the coroutine tracking instances belong to that instance, and remove tracking on match
-      - When the object is destroyed via scene load / unload, we also need to destroy the MonoBehaviour objects that has coroutines
-      - When the StopCoroutine and other variants of it is invoked on something, we need to remove tracking for those
-- When the `MoveNext` is returning WaitForEndOfFrame, check status of all tracking instance
-  - If there is any instance that hasn't been updated yet, don't execute final code
-  - Else execute final update code